The Global Octane Shortage and its impact on Aromatics

 Sanctions on Russian oil products came into effect in February, and this is expected to have an influence on naphtha, with two contrasting effects.
 Firstly, the ban on Russian naphtha imports will be decreasing the availability of naphtha in Europe.
 This is already increasing the price of naphtha compared to gasoline, but it should also decrease the availability of cheap low-RVP, low-octane blend components – such as light naphtha – which would also reduce the ability of blenders to pay higher prices for high-octane components.

-Secondly, the ban will decrease the availability of heavy naphtha (which made up large amounts of the Russian imports), decreasing the external feedstock for reformers.
+Secondly, the ban will decrease the availability of heavy naphtha (which made up large amounts of Russian imports), decreasing the external feedstock for reformers.
 This could limit the operating rate of reformers and decrease the volume of high-octane blend components available to the market.
 This should push up the premia of blend components due to lower availability.

 Further complicating the global gasoline balance is the ongoing recovery of mainland China.
 Mainland Chinese domestic demand recovery through 2023 is anticipated to be challenging and refined product export quotas have been high to assist gasoline producers in the country.
 If mainland China can recover faster than expected this will add pressure on global gasoline and octane markets as trade flows change as exports from mainland China decrease.